Health Canada’s Forward Regulatory Plan: 2025-2027

 Description:

-We are proposing to amend the Tobacco Access Regulations to support measures in the Tobacco and Vaping Products Act that protect the health of young people.
+We are proposing to repeal the Tobacco Access Regulations and propose a new regulation, the Tobacco and Vaping Access Regulations, to support measures in the Tobacco and Vaping Products Act that protect the health of young people.
 The measures restrict access to tobacco and vaping products.

 The proposed regulations would set out in greater detail the actions that regulated parties involved in online or distance sales may take to verify age and identity.